FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/release-notes/1-main-features.md

 ## 1.7 Notification Engine Plugin System

-Monasca Pike comes with a plugin system for the Notification Engine.
+Monasca Ussuri comes with a plugin system for the Notification Engine.
 It facilitates the development of plugins for additional notification methods, thus also allowing customers to implement and configure their own notification methods as required.
 CMM supports the following notification methods: `Email`, `PagerDuty` and `WebHook`.